Invoany/Invoany.github.io/_posts/2023-05-22-How-to-get-Bitcoin-Ledger-in-Raspberry-Pi-4-with-Umbrel-and-SSH-enable.md

 ---
-title: How to set up your Bitcoin Node on a Raspberry Pi 4 and SSH enable
+title: Setting up your Bitcoin Node on a Raspberry Pi 4 and enable SSH
 layout: post
-description: Quick tutorial on How to get the Bitcoin Ledger on a Raspberry Pi 4 with Umbrel and SSH enable
+description: Quick tutorial on How to get the Bitcoin Ledger on a Raspberry Pi 4 with Umbrel and enable SSH
 categories: [Bitcoin, Umbrel]
 tags: [informative, technology, bitcoin, umbrel, raspberry pi 4, SSH]
 image: